KMRH47/PointZOld/README.md

+[TOC]

 # FAQ

 ### What is PointZ?

 PointZ is an Android/iPhone application built using Xamarin.Forms.
-The application allows you to remote control any system running PointZerver.
+The application allows you to remote control any system running PointZerver, as long as they're on the same WiFi network.

 ### What is PointZerver?